uralbash/pyramid_promosite/README.txt

 - create translations of pages
 - create subpages
 - WYSIWYG editor with upload images
-- tags for page if you want to write blog
+- tags for page if you want to create blog
 - multilanguages support
 - template for mobile phone ready
 - flexibility